Would a Large Language Model Pay Extra for a View? Inferring Willingness to Pay from Subjective Choices: Results

 In contrast, club access is consistently overvalued by all LLMs.
-Relative to the human WTP, the estimated values are approximately twice as large for Gemini-3-Pro, three times larger for GPT-4o, and four times larger for Llama~70B.
-Although Gemini-3-Pro remains the closest to the human benchmark, its estimate still deviates considerably.
-Note however, that the description of this feature is the relatively long and detailed in the prompt, which may have amplified its perceived importance.
+Relative to the human WTP, the estimated values are approximately twice as large for Gemini-3.1-Pro, three times larger for GPT-4o, and four times larger for Llama~70B.
+Although Gemini-3.1-Pro remains the closest to the human reference, its estimate still deviates considerably.
+Note however, that the description of this feature is relatively long and detailed in the prompt, which may have amplified its perceived importance.
 We have empirically verified this hypothesis by only including 'the user has access to the hotel club' and leave out the rest of the text namely 'which includes extra services such as breakfast and evening cocktails served in the panoramic restaurant.'
 These new prompts resulted into a WTP value for Llama~3.3~70B for club access of only 863.88 HK\$, more than half of the WTP value shown in Table~\ref{tab:models_no_info_WTP}.
 This finding highlights a potential vulnerability in LLM-based travel assistants: attributes that are described more extensively may disproportionately influence model decisions, creating opportunities for strategic framing or manipulation.
 This explanation is also backed by numerous papers mentioning how LLMs are sensitive to prompt formulation~\citep{cedro2025cash,elazar2021measuring,zhu2023promptrobust}.

-Although Gemini-3-Pro aligns most closely with human WTP for both club access and floor level, it exhibits substantial deviations for the free minibar and guest smartphone attributes, markedly underestimating their importance in determining room WTP.
+Also for the free minibar and guest smartphone attributes, Gemini-3.1-Pro produces WTP values similar to our human reference.
 The other models display a behavior similar to human preferences with respect to the free minibar, whereas for the guest smartphone attribute, Llama~3.3~70B substantially overestimates its importance.

-Finally, for the cancellation policy attribute, Gemini-3-Pro again produces a WTP estimate most closely aligned with the human value, followed by GPT-4o.
+Finally, for the cancellation policy attribute, Gemini-3.1-Pro again produces a WTP estimate most closely aligned with the human value, followed by GPT-4o.
 Llama~3.3~70B deviates the most, substantially overestimating the importance of this feature relative to the other models.